spatialplannerIN/spatialplannerIN.github.io/docs/index.md

 what you specialize in, the kinds of problems you work on, the tools and methods you use, and what you are currently looking for.
 Example below:]

-I am a geospatial data scientist with a background in remote sensing and machine learning.
+I am a geospatial data learner with a background in remote sensing and machine learning.
 I work on extracting actionable insights from satellite imagery and large spatial datasets using Python, Google Earth Engine, and open-source GIS tools.
 I am passionate about applying GeoAI techniques to real-world challenges in land use mapping, climate monitoring, and urban planning.
-I am currently seeking opportunities in [YOUR TARGET ROLE] in [YOUR TARGET LOCATION].
+I am currently seeking opportunities in Geospatial and Remote Sensing.

 </div>